Regulation-Code-KF-R

 • Pima County Adult Education Program

-• City and County Elections (due to the support involved to host these, the fees include custodial labor charges of 3 hours per day)
+• City and County Elections (due to the support involved in hosting these, the fees include custodial labor charges of 3 hours per day)

 • Child and Family Resources